JadeJaber/jadejaber.github.io/_posts/articles/2018-08-15-getting-started-with-emabark-ethereum.md

 **IPFS gateway:**

+You may access every file/dir (local or external) using its hash as http://localhost:8080/[hash].
+You may also use this generic gateway: https://gateway.ipfs.io/ipfs/[hash].

-http://localhost:8080/ipfs/QmS4ustL54uo8FzR9455qaxZwuMiUhyvMcX9Ba8nUH4uVv/ (the hash used here is the one generated after the ipfs init command).
+ex : http://localhost:8080/ipfs/QmS4ustL54uo8FzR9455qaxZwuMiUhyvMcX9Ba8nUH4uVv/ (the hash used here is the one generated after the ipfs init command)
-You may access every local file/dir using its hash as http://localhost:8080/[hash].
-Data on you node is also available to the outside world (since you're running the deamon) and you can retrieve your local data using https://gateway.ipfs.io/ipfs/[hash].

 **Node Web UI and API**
 http://localhost:5001/webui

+Lets you manage your IPFS node.
+- access data on the network using the DAG tab and copy/pasting the target hash
+- add files to the MFS (Mutable FS) (ie : ipfs files cp/read) using the Files tab.
+For info, files added within the webUI are flushed on disk by default.
+-

 **Private notes**